stevetsa/MetagenomicAntibioticResistance/README.md

 *Software:*

-[Magic-BLAST 1.3](https://ncbi.github.io/magicblast/) is a tool for mapping large next-generation RNA or DNA sequencing runs against a whole genome or transcriptome.
+[Magic-BLAST 1.3.0](https://ncbi.github.io/magicblast/) is a tool for mapping large next-generation RNA or DNA sequencing runs against a whole genome or transcriptome.

-[SAMtools 1.3.1](http://www.htslib.org/) is a suite of programs for interacting with high-throughput sequencing data.
+[SAMtools 1.7.9](http://www.htslib.org/) is a suite of programs for interacting with high-throughput sequencing data.

 [FASTX-Toolkit](http://hannonlab.cshl.edu/fastx_toolkit/) is a collection of command line tools for Short-Reads FASTA/FASTQ files preprocessing.

+[sratoolkit.2.9.0](http://ftp-trace.ncbi.nlm.nih.gov/sra/sdk/2.9.0/) a collection of tools and libraries for using data in the INSDC Sequence Read Archives.

 [Docker](https://www.docker.com/) is the leading software container platform.